Circuit Guide

 The Birth of Kansas Speedway

 The speedway opened its gates on June 2, 2001, when Jason Jarrett won the inaugural ARCA Racing Series event.
-International Speedway Corporation (now part of NASCAR) built the track to bring major oval racing to the Midwest market.
+International Speedway Corporation built the track to bring major oval racing to the Midwest market.
 The facility made history in its first year by hosting both NASCAR and the Indy Racing League during the same weekend—a first in American motorsports.
 Jeff Gordon claimed victory in the first NASCAR Cup Series race at the track, beginning a legacy of competition that continues today.

 Track Design and Specifications